QuickBooks HelpQuickBooksHelpIntuit

 Feature overview

-The KPI Scorecard empowers you to monitor critical KPIs in real-time, providing a complete overview of your business's financial health and performance. here's a feature breakdown:
+The KPI Scorecard empowers you to monitor critical KPIs in real-time, providing a complete overview of your business's financial health and performance.
+Here's a feature breakdown:

 • KPI Scorecard: a Key Performance Indicator (KPI) scorecard to track various metrics related to targeted growth, profitability, cash flow, liquidity, efficiency, and others.

-• Historical Comparison: Identify growth trends and analyze individual KPI performance by comparing with historical periods
+• Historical Comparison: identify growth trends and analyze individual KPI performance by comparing with historical periods.

 See your KPI Scorecard

-2. Here, you can view the different KPIs available to you.
+3. On the KPIs page, you can view the different KPIs available to you.
 For example:

 • Revenue